RaffaeleNachos/raffaelenachos.github.io/articles/Install_Asterisk_17.md

 ## Connect from a Client

-Now, for testing pourpose, modify the `/etc/asterisk/extensions.conf` file in order to make the server answering with a voice demo:
+Now, for testing purpose, modify the `/etc/asterisk/extensions.conf` file in order to make the server answering with a voice demo:

 ```
 [default]